How to Talk with Seniors About COVID-19

 Let them know their feelings are valid and normal

 Many older adults are grieving the loss of both lifestyle and time with their loved ones.
 They may also be experiencing fear, anxiety, depression, and loneliness on top of all that.
 Processing hard emotions (especially grief) is not linear; there’s no set timeline or order.
 Sadness on Monday could shift to optimism on Thursday and back to a bleak outlook on Sunday.
+These may be signs that they need grief counseling services or at least talk to therapist.
 Additionally, your loved ones may be confused by the fact that they’re exhausted when they haven’t even left the house.
 Sturdivant calls this “corona fatigue.”

 “We’re all exhausted by it,” she says.
 “It’s really normal for this to feel traumatic.
 It’s taking an emotional toll on the world.
 This is when it’s so important for seniors to feel heard.”